UMC Green CPU: Clock doubling version

 UMC produced a small quantity of clock doubling processors labeled as the U486DX2.
 These processors were designed to compete with other clock doubling solutions such as the Intel 80486DX2, AMD Am486DX2 and Cyrix Cx486DX2, but due to ongoing legal troubles UMC withdrew the U486DX2 from production.
 The processor was only ever produced as an engineering sample and never made it to market, it was manufactured with a 0.35 μm CMOS process and is contained within a ceramic package.

 Legal dispute

-In 1994, Intel alleged that UMC had infringed upon its patent for the 80486 microprocessor and filed complaints against UMC and it's distributors.
+In 1994, Intel alleged that UMC had infringed upon its patent for the 80486 microprocessor and filed complaints against UMC and its distributors.
 UMC countered the claims with an anti-trust suit and the case was eventually settled out of court with UMC withdrawing their product and ceasing production of 80486-compatible microprocessors.

 As a result of the dispute, all processors were prohibited from sale within the United States and were visibly labelled as such.
 Placement of this label varies, the ceramic U5S and U5D models typically display "Not for U.S. sale or import" as part of the silkscreen on the top of the chip where the U5SX and U5SD models usually had "NOT FOR U.S. SALE" printed onto the golden die cover on the underside of the package.
 This labelling is often absent from plastic packages.